Government Shutdown FAQs

 I'm traveling to Washington, D.C. – will my tours still take place?

-Unfortunately, no. The tour guides and visitor centers of federal government buildings are considered non-essential and will be closed during a shutdown.
-This means that all tours of the U.S. Capitol, White House, and FBI Building will be canceled during a shutdown.
-If you have further questions regarding your visit or the status of your tours, please contact Gretchen Hazard at Gretchen.Hazard@mail.house.gov
+Unfortunately, no. The tour guides and visitor centers of federal government buildings are considered non-essential and are closed during the shutdown.
+This means all tours of the U.S. Capitol, White House, and FBI Building are canceled.
+If you have further questions regarding your visit or the status of your tours, please contact Gretchen Hazard at Gretchen.Hazard@mail.house.gov.

 How does a shutdown end?